-All members have certain legal, financial and fiduciary duties under company and charity law, and are accountable to policymaking and funding bodies.
+All members have certain legal, financial and fiduciary duties under company and charity law, and are accountable to policy-making and funding bodies.
 Even though many of these duties are delegated to staff, the ultimate responsibility for all aspects of the organisation's operation lies with Board members.
-It is therefore important for each member to operation lies with Board members.
 It is therefore important for each member to understand the history and current operation of the organisation and keep abreast of other issues that might affect it.

-Remuneration: Unremunerated; travel expenses may be claimed and relevant training may be funded

-Location: Staff offices and main Board meetings in Edinburgh

-Tenure: Two terms of three years

-Commitment: Board meetings: generally four per year, plus one annual away day.

-Quarterly Finance & Remuneration Committee meetings as
+Remuneration: Unremunerated; travel expenses may be claimed and relevant training may be funding Location: Staff offices and main Board meetings in Edinburgh Tenure: Two terms of three years Time commitment: Board meetings: generally five per year, plus one annual awayday.
+Quarterly Finance & Remuneration Committee meetings as appropriate.

-appropriate.
 Representing the organisation at events.
 Some availability to advise between meetings (in person, by phone or online) including ad hoc short-life task groups.

-Overall responsibilities:
+Overall responsibilities

-Provide expertise, advice and guidance

-• Jointly set strategic direction, to achieve the organisation's aims, vision and values
+- Provide expertise, advice and guidance - Jointly set strategic direction, to achieve the organisation's aims, vision and values - Develop, advise on and approve strategic and operational targets, plans and budgets, ensuring appropriate resources are in place - Monitor implementation and outcomes, to maximise impact for beneficiaries - Oversee financial health and income generation, support fundraising, and ensure sound and effective financial controls and asset management

-- Develop, advise on and approve strategic and operational targets, plans and budgets, ensuring appropriate resources are in place - Monitor implementation and outcomes, to maximise impact for beneficiaries - Oversee financial health and income generation, support fundraising, and ensure sound and effective financial controls and asset management - Ensure policies and procedures are in place which comply with current company and charity law, health & safety, employment and equal opportunities legislation - Ensure that risks are effectively managed and that the organisation acts with probity - Champion and represent the organisation
+- Ensure policies and procedures are in place which comply with current company and charity law, health & safety, employment and equal opportunities legislation - Ensure that risks are effectively managed and that the organisation acts with probity - Champion and represent the organisation

-Specific activities:
+Specific activities